 How to Create an Electronic Signature

-If you want to sign an electronic document securely and quickly, all you need is electronic signature technology such as Signaturely.
+If you want to sign an electronic document securely and quickly, you need electronic signature technology such as Signaturely.

 You can sign a piece of paper, scan it, and use the scanned image to create a scanned signature.
 You can also use your mouse or your laptop’s trackpad to draw your electronic symbol and save it as an image file.
 There are online signature makers that will allow you to type your name, choose a certain font, and save the file to use on your next signature line.